Assignment: Architecture and interior design

 As a part of this urban development that includes the transformation of the multimodal hub around the train station, a group of three buildings known as “Identity” emerges on top of the railroad on the Féval block.
 Jean-Paul Viguier et Associés signs the architecture of one of the buildings, Identity One, and is in charge of the project coordination for the entire area.
 The architecture firms Architecture Blanchard Marsault Pondevie and Maurer et Gilbert Architectes have respectively designed Identity Two and Three.

 The Identity cluster is a geode split up into three buildings presenting angular facades and singular designs.
 As a unifying element, a double skin in anodised aluminum clads the façade and gives a unique identity to each of the buildings.

 Out of its 8 900m², 6000m² of Identity One’s total built area is dedicated to offices split into divisible open spaces (ranging from 236 to 882m²).
-The upper floors are equiped with outdoor passageways and terraces while the top floor reaches a double height by the mean of a mezzanin.
+The upper floors are equipped with outdoor passageways and terraces while the top floor reaches a double-height by the mean of a mezzanine.
 The office spaces have been specifically designed to be wide, luminous and open on the exterior spaces.